 The Maginus Project sponsors the recording, not the artist.
-In most cases, the sponsored artist does not receive funds directly from us.
+What this means is that our sponsorships cover the direct costs of the recording.
+The recipient of the sponsorship (what we refer to as the "Sponsored Artist") receives majority ownership of the resulting recording and any benefits that may accrue therefrom.
+In most cases, the Sponsored Artist does not receive funds directly from us.
 Instead we pay the recording costs directly.

-We work differently from nonprofit organizations who provide funding for recording but then leave the artist on their own to figure out the details.
-Our production expertise enables us to help our sponsored artists plan and execute the recording.
-We help them select the right personnel, find the right studios, and oversee mixing and mastering.
+We work our Sponsored Artists to effectively plan and execute the recording.
+We help them select the right personnel, find the right facilities, and oversee mixing and mastering.
 This greater involvement ensures that the recordings we sponsor are only of the very highest quality.
-Here's how our process works:
+The process usually works like this:

 1. Application.
-The artist applies for sponsorship by submitting an application.
+The artist or arts organization applies for sponsorship by submitting an application.
 This application includes the artist's biographical information, references, and a general description of the project for which they are seeking support.
-If the artist appears to satisfy the basic criteria for candidacy, additional supporting materials may be requested and/or an interview or video conference arranged.
-If the artist and project appear to be a good fit for sponsorship, we go to the next step, developing the Production Plan.
+If they appear to satisfy the basic criteria for candidacy, additional supporting materials may be requested and/or an interview or video conference arranged.
+If the artist and project appear to be a good fit for sponsorship, we request a proposal.

 2. Proposal.
-The artist submits a formal proposal.
+The applicant submits a formal proposal.
 The proposal specifies the nature and scope of the proposed project.
 It identifies the desired outcome and a detailed plan for achieving it.
-At a minimum, it includes the following information:
+At a minimum, it should include the following:

 3. Budget.
-If the invitation to participate is accepted by the artist, the Maginus Project works with the artist to prepare a draft project budget.
-The budget contains specific amounts for each task or process in the recording.
-Selections of studio(s), producer(s), engineer(s), etc. are refined at this point so that costs may be reasonably estimated.
-Once a budget is arrived at, the Maginus Project identifies possible sources of funding and, if funds are determined to be available to sponsor the project, we proceed to the next step.
+If the invitation to participate is accepted, the Maginus Project works with the applicant to prepare a draft project budget.
+The budget contains specific amounts for each task or process in the production.
+Selections of personnel and facilities are typically refined at this point so that costs may be reasonably estimated.
+Once a budget is arrived at, the Maginus Project identifies possible sources of funding for the project and, if funds are determined to be available, a Production Plan is drafted.

 4. Production Plan.
-We work with the artist to draft a detailed Production Plan.
-The Production Plan outlines how the project will be realized in as much detail as possible, and incorporates information from the proposal and budget.
+We work with the applicant to draft a detailed Production Plan.
+The Production Plan outlines how the project will be realized in as much detail as possible and incorporates information from the proposal and budget.

 5. Recording Test.
-Once a suitable Production Plan is drafted, acceptable to the artist and the Maginus Project, a recording test will be arranged.
-A few hours are booked at a proper studio, providing the artist and Maginus Project with the opportunity to see if the working styles are compatible.
+Once a suitable Production Plan is drafted and accepted by the applicant and the Maginus Project, a recording test may be arranged.
+A few hours may be booked at a professional recording facility, providing the artist and the Maginus Project an opportunity to see if their working styles are compatible.